 In this method a cap should also be installed on the chimney to keep out rain.
 Be sure to use approved pellet vent pipe fittings.
+Seal pipe joints with silicone or aluminum tape in addition to the sealing system used by the manufacturer.
 Pipe size should be increased to 4" using this method.